Controlled Med Counting

 - View medication count history (optional)

-- Select the name of the resident; that person's controlled medications will populate below
+- Select the name of the resident; that person's controlled medications will populate

 - Scroll down and enter the current count of the first medication listed.